 The amount of child support is determined by a standard set of rules from Ohio law.
 You can use the Ohio Child Support Calculator to see if your support amount could go up or down based on the law.

-If you believe that the amount of child support you pay or receive needs to be changed, there are two ways to request a change:
+If you believe that the amount of child support you pay or receive needs to be changed, there are 2 ways to request a change:

 - Request a CSEA review